MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Introduction
 ------------

-.. note:: The power plant costing method is available for most of the unit operations in power plants (Boiler, Feed Water Heaters, Compressor, Turbine, Condenser, etc.).
+.. note:: This document outlines an example power plant costing library to support IDAES power generation unit models.
+The power plant costing method is available for most of the unit operations in power plants (Boiler, Feed Water Heaters, Compressor, Turbine, Condenser, etc.).

 A capital cost methodology is developed in this module, both bare and erected cost and total plant cost are calculated based on costing correlations.

 The Power Plant Costing Library contains 5 main costing functions: `get_PP_costing`, `get_SCO2_unit_cost`, `get_ASU_cost`, `get_fixed_OM_costs`, and `get_variable_OM_costs`.
 The first function (`get_PP_costing`) can be called to include cost correlations for equipment typically used in simulation of 7 technologies: